shiraji/KotlinConf2017/talk.md

 * Describe Intention/Inspection/Quickfix
 * And if I have time, develop kotlin plugin features

-Kotlin plugin??? yes, kotlin project also contains Kotlin plugin.
-Most of external contributors contributed to Koltin plugin.
-However, if you understand how to contirbuite kotlin plugin you are able to contribute kotlin language.

 Setup!

 This is the hardest part.
 So, please don't give up here.